asanteanana/asanteanana/README.md

 Please feel free to connect with me if you're interested in discussing privacy in the digital realm or exploring the ethical applications of AI.

-- 🔭 I’m currently working on a GDPR compliance tool.
+- 🔭 I’m currently working on a GDPR Compliance Tool.
 - 🌱 I’m currently learning about privacy laws, LLMs and tools for thought.

 <!--